matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 event, with the SDP answer (with `"type": "answer"`) in the `description` property.

-This MSC also proposes clarifying the `m.call.invite` and `m.call.answer` events to state that the `offer` and `answer` fields respectively are objects of type `RTCSessionDescriptionInit` (and hence the `type` field, whilst redundant in these events, is included for ease of working with the WebRTC API).
+This MSC also proposes clarifying the `m.call.invite` and `m.call.answer` events to state that the `offer` and `answer` fields respectively are objects of type `RTCSessionDescriptionInit`.
+Hence the `type` field, whilst redundant in these events, is included for ease of working with the WebRTC API and is mandatory.
+Receiving clients should not attempt to validate the `type` field, but simply pass the object into the WebRTC API.

 ### Designate one party as 'polite'
 In line with WebRTC perfect negotiation (https://w3c.github.io/webrtc-pc/#perfect-negotiation-example)